Post Primary Transfer 2023-2025

 This circular advises Principals and Boards of Governors of schools of the arrangements for the application of Open Enrolment procedures to nursery schools and nursery classes in primary schools.

-Schools in Northern Ireland are currently required by law to give priority to children resident in Northern Ireland.
-This requirement is currently under review.
+Schools in Northern Ireland are required by law to give priority to children resident in Northern Ireland.

 Primary school admissions